vvmruder/redmine_doc_pu/README.md

 for templates folder: ![no image there](https://github.com/vvmruder/redmine_doc_pu/blob/master/doc/doc_pu_settings_templates_test.png "answer for templates binary test")

+Your output may look a little different dependend on the versions and packages you use.

 Most problems are access related.
 So make sure the redmine running user has the correct rights to read the files/folders.

 Please note also that it is possible to set the binarys to the PATH environment variable.
 If you won't do this.
 Point the path to the exact place where the binaries are stored.